Quality Assurance International: Personal care certification

-QAI certifies personal care products to the National Organic Program guidelines.
-Those products not meeting the NOP guidelines can be certified to the NSF/ANSI 305 Standard for Personal Care Products "Contains Organic Ingredients".

 Under this program, products with a minimum organic content of 70 percent (070) that meet the requirements can make the organic label and marketing claim of "Contains Organic Ingredients".
 These products can bear the unique NSF/ANSI 305 "Contains Organic Ingredients" mark.
 The Organic Trade Association considers certification to this standard a best practice.
 It is required by some retailers for personal care products that do not meet the National Organic Program standard for food.

-Kosher certification

-QAI, in partnership with Star-K, provides a joint kosher and organic auditing program.
-Through rabbinical supervision products can be certified to both kosher certification requirements and to the USDA National Organic Program standards for organic certification.